 A cosigner is any creditworthy adult who is willing to accept responsibility for the loan should the primary borrower (the student) fail to pay.
 Most often, parents act as the cosigner.
 However, cosigning comes with many risks for parents.
 Studies has shown that cosigning can negatively impact a parents credit and make it harder to save for retirement.
 So... before you use a cosigned loan, you should look for alternatives!

 You, my friend, should be looking for student loans without cosigners.
 While some might say they’re as real as unicorns, I’m happy to tell you that they do actually exist.
-They are just rare and hard to come by.
+They are just rare and not easy to come by.

-Federal Student Loans (they’re all without a cosigner!)
+Federal Student Loans (guaranteed they’re all without a cosigner!)

 Federal Loans are the best student loans without cosigners.
 The problem is that you’re limited to how much money you get from them.
 The good thing is that the interest rates are fixed and you’re pretty much guaranteed to qualify for some federal student loans.
-You’re better off to keep your debt manageable, so try to stay within the amount you get from federal student loans.
+You’re almost guaranteed better off by keeping your debt manageable, so try to stay within the amount you get from federal student loans.

 Different Types of Federal Student Loans